ritsu-a/HRI_retarget/README.md

         write readme, usage of files, or even docs.
 Keep them updated.
 - online version of retarget
-- rewrite model to use solvers instead of optimization maybe we only need a modified version of ik-solver
+- rewrite model to use solvers instead of optimization maybe we only need a modified version of ik-solver (for faster retarget)
 - use different scale parameter for upperbody and lower body there is commented experimental code in model/g1_29.py but learning on xyz scale of lowerbody will lead to robot foot floating